-- 254. Private Hire Operator licences can only be granted to persons that the Council are satisfied are fit and proper. - 255.
-At the present time the Council is not able to obtain a DBS disclosure on applicants for Private Hire Operator licences and if the applicant is not a licensed driver reliance has to be placed on the information requested on the application form and any additional information if requested and during interview with the applicant.
-This is a position of trust as operators gain detailed knowledge as to a person's movements, travel arrangements etc. - 256.
-Before an application for a Private Hire Operator licence will be considered the applicant must provide a certificate or search results on criminal convictions obtained within the last month which can be either: - a criminal conviction certificate issued under The Police Act 1997; or - the results of a data subject access search under General Data Protection Regulations of the Police National Computer. - 257.
-If the applicant is currently licensed as a driver with the Council they will be exempt from this requirement as they will have already undergone a DBS check. - 258.
-Applicants for renewal of a Private Hire Operator licence who are not licensed as drivers will be required to provide a new certificate or search results every 5th year
+- 258. Private Hire Operator licences can only be granted to persons that the Council are satisfied are fit and proper. - 259.
+A basic DBS disclosure will be required for all applicants of Private Hire Operator licences, which will be repeated annually (unless the applicant is already a licensed driver) and any additional information if requested during interview with the applicant.
+This is a position of trust as operators gain detailed knowledge as to a person's movements, travel arrangements etc. - 260.
+If the applicant is currently licensed as a driver with the Council they will be exempt from this requirement as they will have already undergone an enhanced DBS check.